TheWorms/kodi-addon-soundcloud/readme.md

 ## Authentication (optional)

 The add-on can access your personal SoundCloud data (likes, playlists, following, reposts) by authenticating with an OAuth token that you paste into the settings.

 There is no "Sign in" button: SoundCloud's public API registration has been closed since 2021, so we reuse the token the SoundCloud website itself uses.
 The token is stored locally in Kodi's addon settings and sent only to `api-v2.soundcloud.com`.

 ### How to get your OAuth token

+The recommended way is to read the **`Authorization` header** of any authenticated request your browser makes to the SoundCloud API.

-1. Open [https://soundcloud.com](https://soundcloud.com) in a web browser and sign in.
+1. Open [https://soundcloud.com](https://soundcloud.com) in Chrome or
+   Firefox and **sign in** (verify your avatar shows top-right — important).
-2. Open the developer tools (press `F12`).
+2. Press `F12` to open the developer tools.
-3. Go to the **Application** tab (Chrome/Edge) or **Storage** tab (Firefox).
+3. Go to the **Network** tab.
-4. In the left sidebar, expand **Cookies** and select `https://soundcloud.com`.
+4. In the filter box, type: `api-v2`
-5. Find the cookie named `oauth_token` and copy its value (looks like `1-12345-67890-abcdefghijklmno`).
+5. Reload the page (`F5`) so requests appear in the list.
+6. Click on any request in the list (e.g. `me`, `featured-tracks`, etc.).
+7. In the right panel, scroll to **Request Headers**.
+8. Find the line: `Authorization: OAuth XXXXXXXXX`
+9. Copy **only what comes after** `OAuth ` (the token itself, no prefix, no leading space).
-6. In Kodi, go to the addon settings → **Account** → paste the value into **OAuth token**.
+10. In Kodi, go to the addon settings → **Account** → paste the value into the **OAuth token** field.

-**Alternative method** (if the cookie is HttpOnly or not visible): open the **Network** tab of the developer tools, find any request to `api-v2.soundcloud.com`, look at the `Authorization` request header, and copy the value after `OAuth `.
+11. Click **Test OAuth token**.
+You should see "Token valid: <yourname>".

+#### Common pitfalls

+* **Do not** copy the cookie named `oauth_token` (under *Application → Cookies* in DevTools).
+It looks similar but is rejected by the API and will silently break authentication.
+* **Do not** include the word `OAuth` or any leading/trailing space in the pasted value (the addon will strip them defensively, but it's cleaner to copy just the token).
+* If your token starts with `2-` it's a recent format; older accounts may see `1-` — both are valid.
+* If you can't find the `Authorization` header, you're probably not signed in — check the avatar in the top-right of soundcloud.com.

+### Test your token

+The settings page has a **Test OAuth token** button right below the token field.
+Click it after pasting to verify the token actually works: the dialog will show your username on success, or the exact HTTP error returned by SoundCloud on failure (with a token-length preview to help spot truncated pastes).

 ### Token expiration

 The token expires occasionally (usually after several months, or if you sign out from the SoundCloud website).
-When that happens, lists under "My profile" come back empty and you see a warning notification in Kodi.
-Just repeat the steps above to get a fresh token.
+When that happens, lists under "My profile", "Likes", etc. come back empty and you see a warning notification in Kodi.
+Just repeat the steps above to get a fresh token, paste it into the settings and click **Test OAuth token** to confirm.

+The addon now picks up token changes immediately — no need to restart Kodi after pasting a new token.

 ### Privacy